UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 BMS-12 | Precharge | - The BMS must wait for 5 seconds after boot, then wait for the closing of the AIR- contactor, to execute the precharge sequence. <br/> - The BMS must precharge the inverter/charger capacitors to at least 98% of the accumulator voltage for extra safety margin. <br/> - Upon a successful precharge, the BMS must close the AIR+ contactor. <br/> <br/> A precharge failure occurs when: <br/> - The TS (tractive system) bus voltage does not rise within the allotted time. <br/> - The TS bus voltage rises too quickly. | EV.6.9.1
-BMS-35 | SoC retrieval | The BMS must retrieve SoC from the three sections of memory and use a voting algorithm to identify which data is correct, in case of data corruption.
+BMS-35 | SoC retrieval | The BMS must retrieve SoC from three different EEPROM regions, and use a voting algorithm to identify which data is correct, in case of data corruption.
 BMS-13 | Entering the init state | The BMS state machine must begin in the init state by default.
 BMS-15 | Exiting the init state and entering the charge state | Upon a successful precharge, the BMS must enter the charge state if the charger is connected.
 BMS-16 | Exiting the init state and entering the drive state | Upon a successful precharge, the BMS must enter the drive state if the charger is disconnected.